 To create a public workspace, do the following:

-1. Select Workspaces from the header, then select Create Workspace.
+1. Click Workspaces in the header, then click Create.

 Before you convert your workspace to a public workspace, make sure you aren’t exposing any secrets.
 You can give your API consumers a placeholder variable or vault secret (recommended).
 Learn how the Secret Scanner scans your public workspaces.

 Postman sends in-app and email notifications to all workspace members when the workspace is made public.
-To view your in-app notifications, select the notification icon Changelog icon in the Postman header.
+To view your in-app notifications, click the notification icon Notification icon in the Postman header.

-To convert an existing workspace to a public workspace with a Postman Free or Basic plan, do the following:
+To convert a workspace to a public workspace, do the following:

 Invite collaboration on a public workspace